mvladev/enhancements/keps/sig-api-machinery/20190820-master-service-of-type-externalname.md

 - Environment variable support in kubelet for services of type `ExternalName` other than the master service.
 Related [comment](https://github.com/kubernetes/kubernetes/issues/60535#issuecomment-490757630).
 - In-cluster API server detection/auto-configuration other than environment variables named `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`.
-- Network connectivity from Nodes/Pods to the kube-server is out of scope it's assumend to be properly configured and working.
+- Network connectivity from Nodes/Pods to the kube-server is out of scope and is assumed to be properly configured and working.
 Pods using the hostnetwork or CNI network are able to initiate connections to kube-apiserver.

 ## Proposal